7 Tips for Chasing Perfect Fall Colours in Ontario

 2. Avoid Busy Places.

-Am I right that your goal is to enjoy the nature and not to bump into other people constantly or get stuck in traffic?
+Am I right that your goal is to enjoy nature and not to bump into other people constantly or get stuck in traffic?
 Then stay away from busy places like Algonquin Park, especially on weekends.

 While Algonquin Park is undoubtedly the most beautiful place in Ontario to see fall colours, many people in Ontario (especially those who live in Toronto) don't realize that maple trees grow outside of Algonquin Park too